hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld
 Ratswarm Form 6 3 0 3 3 * * 4 *
-While in Ratswarm form the Vampire may not use weapons and does not receive any protection from armour.
+While in Ratswarm form the Vampire may not use weapons and does not receive any protection from armor.
 He cannot shoot with a missile weapon or cast spells but can attack in close combat without a penalty for fighting without a weapon.
 The Vampire should be represented by a Ratswarm base but treat the Vampire as being the